 Current Status: The garden protection plan would be formulated prior to construction of the Bleecker Building and implemented during and after construction of the Bleecker Building.

 Overview: Twelve months prior to the construction of the Bleecker Building, the City Planning Commission will convene a Task Force to determine if there is a feasible relocation site for the LaGuardia Corner Gardens within Community Board 2.
 NYU will be responsible for the garden’s relocation costs.
 The Task Force will collaborate with representatives of the LaGuardia Corner Gardens and will have 6 months to identify a relocation site.
 Alternatively, if the garden is not relocated (ie, if a relocation site is not found) NYU will establish a fund for use by LaGuardia Corner Gardens to help ensure the garden remains healthy and viable as there is potential for an increase in shadows due tothe Bleecker Building.
 Refer to Restrictive Declaration, section 4.4 (a)(i)(A), page 53 for further reference.

-Current Status: This item pertains to the construction of the Bleecker Building, date to be determined.
+Current Status: This item pertains to the construction of the Bleecker Building.